Mom, it’s time for the Quiz! I know I promised to talk about seeing The Beatles documentary at the Prince Music Theater; but first, the Death Report!

 In the video, Muriel Stubbs has an Arsenicum flu!
 This is an episode of “The PJ’s”.

-It’s a satire on African-American life in the big cities of America–which boils down to poverty, discrimination and neglect: lack of food markets, playgrounds for kids to play, lack of repairs to streets and buildings… Anyway, we won’t get into that now, the main thing is that Muriel has an Arsenicum flu and her husband, Thurgood Orenthal Stubbs, tries desperately to take care of her but the needs of an Arsenicum patient are insurmountable, and Thurgood fails dramatically as a care-giver–the problem being that men are not suited for this job anyway, as their inclination is to do the bare minimum and then leave as soon as possible while the Arsenicum patient cannot bear to be left alone, and in fact, at one point, Muriel actually screams “Don’t Leave Me!” with her arms out-stretched!
+It’s a satire on African-American life in the big cities of America–which boils down to poverty, discrimination and neglect: lack of food markets, playgrounds for kids to play, lack of repairs to streets and buildings… Anyway, we won’t get into that now, the main thing is that Muriel has an Arsenicum flu and her husband, Thurgood Orenthal Stubbs, tries desperately to take care of her but the needs of an Arsenicum patient are insurmountable and never-ending, and Thurgood fails dramatically as a care-giver–the problem being that men are not suited for this job anyway, as their inclination is to do the bare minimum and then leave as soon as possible while the Arsenicum patient cannot bear to be left alone, and in fact, at one point, Muriel actually screams “Don’t Leave Me!” with her arms out-stretched!

 She’s been given a horn to toot if she needs anything and she’s tooting it every five minutes!
 Thurgood at one point says, “If you need me, I’m just an ear-splitting blast away.”
-Click below and enjoy one of my favorite TV shows, “The PJs”.

 I want to thank everyone who voted: Margaret Warden, Teodora, Riva, Maria, Salma, Miroslav and Jitka, Dr. Kausar, Elisabeth, Dr. Sayeda, Vamsi, Jayne Evans and Jan Clare.